Click to grab your free copy of our Garden Tools Cheat Sheet!

 65. Big Moose Pumpkin

-When fully grown, these pumpkins can easily weigh over 125 pounds after a period of 110 days.
-They are popular among gardeners because their vines easily grow extra large pumpkins.
+They are popular among gardeners because their vines quickly grow extra-large pumpkins.
 Watch out for powdery mildew, squash bugs, and cucumber beetles in the first few weeks.

 Click here to buy them on Amazon.